DanPorter/i16_peakfit/README.md

 # i16_peakfit
-Wrapper and graphical user inteface of lmfit for scattering experiments such as those on Diamond-I16
+Wrapper and graphical user interface of lmfit for scattering experiments such as those on Diamond-I16

 ### Usage
 Start GUI session: